kfreitag1/FancyFolders/README.md

 ## Licence

-Fancy Folders is released under the [GPL v3 Licence](https://www.gnu.org/licenses/gpl-3.0.en.html)
+Fancy Folders is released under the [GPL v3 Licence](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Fonts used in this project and the SF symbols app are the property of Apple and are not included within this licence.

 ## Special thanks